-Various Minecraft players might have encountered a problem where the things they’ve been producing at their in-game home freezes up when they get too far.
+Various Minecraft players will have encountered the problem where the things they’ve been producing at their in-game home freezes up when they venture too far away.

 However, there are some methods to keep particular areas loading, which won’t compromise the PC performance.
 Plus, it can be helpful for your harvesting endeavors.

 A chunk is an area of blocks consisting of a 16 x 16 dimension that reaches from the bottom of the world to the maximum height.
 As mentioned, straying far from these areas will make any processes around it cease.